thejokers69/-fruit-grading/README.md

 ### **Prerequisites**

-Make sure you have the following installed on your machine:
+Ensure that you have the following tools installed:
 - **Node.js** (>=16.0.0)
 - **npm** (Node Package Manager, included with Node.js)
 - A **MySQL** database instance